destel/rill/README.md

 ## Errors, Termination and Contexts
 Error handling can be non-trivial in concurrent applications.
 Rill simplifies this by providing a structured approach to the problem.
-Pipelines typically consist of a sequence of non-blocking channel transformations, followed by a blocking stage that returns the final result.
+Pipelines typically consist of a sequence of non-blocking channel transformations, followed by a blocking stage that returns a final result and an error.
 The general rule is: any error occurring anywhere in a pipeline is propagated down to the final stage, where it's caught by some blocking function and returned to the caller.